| Barry MacDonnell's

 [To set your preferred (i.e., your default) graphic box style when inserting images, see the next tip.]

-☼ Graphics Styles come in four "flavors" which can be accessed by the four radio buttons on that dialog:
+☼ Graphics Styles come in four "flavors" which can be accessed by the four radio buttons on the Format, Graphic Styles dialog:

 ☼ Start with a copy or start from scratch?